DemocracyEarth/community./README.md

 [<img width="638" alt="screen shot 2017-12-07 at 15 57 54" src="https://user-images.githubusercontent.com/18194034/33744731-93926be2-db67-11e7-8124-a6c52a5e5f8f.png">
 ](https://www.youtube.com/watch?v=m_ATcV7s8Ys)

-# Welcome to Democracy Earth's Ambassador Program!
+# Welcome to Democracy Earth's Ambassadors Program!

 We need your help to bring our message to all four corners of the world 🌎, and create a global movement that will redefine what democracy is in the 21st century!